Our Favorite Holiday Chocolate Crinkle Cookie REcipe

 We all have our weaknesses

-We love these cookies for their deep chocolate flavor, a texture that is soft but not gooey, and a perfect balance of sweetness.
-I know, right now you’re thinking: “Yeah right guys, I can see you rolled these in granulated AND confectioners sugar” But trust us here – these bad boys are that perfect balance of sweetness and chocolate bitterness .
-Here, we’ve started with The America’s Test Kitchen Recipe (Go Boston!) and throw in a couple of our own adaptations.
-Let’s get started!
+We love these delicious cookies for their deep chocolate flavor, a texture that is soft but not gooey, and a perfect balance of sweetness.
+I know, right now you’re thinking: “Yeah right guys, I can see you rolled these in granulated AND confectioners sugar” But trust us here – these bad boys are that perfect balance of sweetness and chocolate bitterness for the holiday season.
+The best way to eat these is with a glass of milk, of course.

 Chocolate Crinkle Cookie Ingredients